FISCO-BCOS/FISCO-BCOS-DOC/en/docs/manual/build_chain.md

 │   │.....
 │   ├── sdk # SDK needs to be used
 │   │   ├── ca.crt # chain root certificate
-│   │   ├── node.crt # The certificate file required by SKD, to use when establishing a connection │   │   └── node.key # The private key file required by SKD, to use when establishing a connection ├── cert # certificate folder
+│   │   ├── sdk.crt # The certificate file required by SKD, to use when establishing a connection │   │   └── sdk.key # The private key file required by SKD, to use when establishing a connection ├── cert # certificate folder
 │   ├── agency # agency certificate folder
 │   │   ├── agency.crt # agency certificate